-<p><span style="color:#27ae60;">Parallel Lines</span> are two lines that never touch each, like an unhappily married couple.
+<p><strong>Note</strong>: in the video, we said that two lines are parallel if they have the same slope and have different y-intercepts.
+This is correct, with the note that vertical lines (say x = 2 and x = 4) do not have a y-intercept. </p><p><span style="color:#27ae60;">Parallel Lines</span> are two lines that never touch each, like an unhappily married couple.
 In coordinate geometry, you know that two lines are parallel if they have the <u>same slope</u>.</p>

 <p><strong><span style="color:#8e44ad;">Example</span></strong></p>